No ball

 In this article, we will discuss Law № 21, which talks about a term called no ball.

-During the serve, the bowler changes hand or side.
+The bowler will switch hands or sides as they are serving the ball.
 Before starting to play his over, each bowler notifies the referee of which hand and on which side of the wicket he will shoot.
-If he wants to change his hand for some reason, the player with the ball must warn the match referee about this.
-If this requirement is not met, the referee stops the game and issues the command no ball.
+If the player who is now holding the ball decides that he wants to change his hand for whatever reason, he is required to inform the referee of this decision.
+In the event that this prerequisite is not satisfied, the referee will halt the game and signal that there will be a no ball in cricket.

 Soon, the local public began to boo such actions.
 In addition, both batsmen left the field ahead of schedule.
 Even though such services were allowed in those days, Australia received a lot of negative criticism.
 After this match, such services without agreement are prohibited.